GrammaTech/clang-mutate/README.md

 # clang-mutate: Manipulate C-family ASTs with Clang

 This tool provides an interface for performing operations on C and C++ source files.
 Using the
 [clang LibTooling interface](http://clang.llvm.org/docs/LibTooling.html),
-it obtains an abstract syntax tree (AST) representation of the source and provides options to inspect or alter the AST.
+it obtains an abstract syntax tree (AST) representation of the source and provides enables the inspection or alteration the source ASTs.

 ## Inspection operations

-`clang-mutate` will output the ASTs for the source file(s) formatted either in JSON or S-expressions.
+`clang-mutate` can output the ASTs for input source file(s) formatted either as JSON or S-expressions.
+Output ASTs provide source information to enable subsequent source rewriting by external tools.
 Alternatively, it can be launched in interactive mode, and ASTs can be explored in a plain text format more similar to source code.

 Some of the inspection operations are:

+`-annotate`
-* *-annotate* Display the source, annotating statements with their IDs and AST classes
+:   Display the source, annotating statements with their IDs
+    and AST classes

+`-ids`
-* *-ids* Display the number of statements in the source
+:   Display the number of statements in the source

+`-list`
-* *-list* List every statement's ID, AST class, and range
+:   List every statement's ID, AST class, and range

+`-number`
-* *-number* Display the source, annotating statements with their IDs
+:   Display the source, annotating statements with their IDs

+`-number-full`
-* *-number-full* Display the source, annotating full statements with their IDs
+:   Display the source, annotating full statements with their IDs

+`-cfg`
-* *-cfg* Include control-flow information in ASTs
+:   Include control-flow information in ASTs

 Refer to the [manual](man/clang-mutate.template.md) for complete documentation of available commands.

 ## Mutation operands

 In `clang-mutate`, the mutation operands and operators are specified as separate flags.
 The `stmt1` and `stmt2` operands are used to specify a numeric AST ID to which an operator will be applied.
 The `value1` and `value2` operands are strings, and the `file1` and `file2` operands may be used to specify a file whose contents will be used as the strings for `value1` and `value2`, repectively.

 ## Mutation operations

 Some of the mutation operations that are available include:

+`-cut`
-* *-cut* Cut `stmt1` from the source
+:   Cut `stmt1` from the source

+`-insert`
-* *-insert* Insert `value1` before `stmt1`
+:   Insert `value1` before `stmt1`

+`-set`
-* *-set* Set the text of `stmt1` to `value1`
+:   Set the text of `stmt1` to `value1`

+`-swap`
-* *-swap* Swap `stmt1` and `stmt2` in the source
+:   Swap `stmt1` and `stmt2` in the source

 Refer to the [manual](man/clang-mutate.template.md) for complete documentation of available mutation commands.

 ## Installation

 As mentioned above, `clang-mutate` uses the clang LibTooling interface, which means that the `clang-mutate` executable works best when run from the same directory as clang.
 Run "make install" to build and install.

 A PKGBUILD file is provided for installation on Arch Linux systems.

 `clang-mutate` has only been tested on Linux, although we don't know of any reason it should not work in other OSes.
 If you encounter issues running in a different OS, please let us know by filing an issue report or a merge request.
 We're happy to incorporate changes that will enable more general execution.

 ## Examples